Test a Workflow

 Testing a workflow with a Recent Payload

-The Recent Payloads will trigger an automation using data from the most recent instances that the automation detected.
+The Recent Payloads will trigger a workflow using data from the most recent instances that the workflow detected.
 The 10 most recent payloads will show in this testing feature.
-This method is useful if your automation requires valid data to complete successfully.
+This method is useful if your workflow requires valid data to complete successfully.

-If you choose to test using a Recent Payload, Mesa will run the automation as if the automation was enabled.
+If you choose to test using a Recent Payload, Mesa will run the workflow as if the workflow was enabled.
 Therefore, make sure you are comfortable with the output of the test.

 For example, if you are tagging an order when it's total price over $100, make sure that you are comfortable with Mesa adding this tag when you test.